 Building high performing teams is essential throughout our professional learning community, to ensure students are reaching their maximum potential.
 Each grade level and specialist team has an identified team leader that works closely with the principal.
 These leaders provide an additional layer of support to all teachers in working towards the district and school goals.
 All team leaders go through extensive professional development around facilitation skills.
 The Leadership Team meets weekly with the principal, where they work collaboratively around the goals, identifying needed supports and developing targeted plans to reach goals.
 These weekly meetings also serve as a place to celebrate successes and problem solve across grade levels.

-Kildeer School has a team of instructional coaches comprised of a Math Coach, Literacy Coach, Informational Literacy Coach, Language Development Coach and Technology Coach as a means to support learning.
+Kildeer School has a team of instructional coaches comprised of a Math Coach, Literacy Coaches, Technology Innovation Coaches, and Language Development Coaches as a means to support learning.
 Coaches meet weekly with teams and as needed with individual teachers.
 This includes review of student data, best practices supporting students' mastery of learning targets, additional techniques for assessment of student learning to refine instruction, and collaborative planning for instruction, including intervention and extension.
 Our coaching model provides teams and teachers with opportunities for modeling, co-teaching, observation and collaboration around best practices.
 Coaches participate in extensive training and development, and also meet weekly with the principal.

-Our Problem Solving Team includes the Principal, School Psychologist, Literacy Differentiation Specialist and Math Specialists, School Social Worker, Special Education Teachers, Language Development Coach, Occupational Therapist, and Speech & Language Pathologists.
+Our Problem Solving Team includes the Principal, Assistant Principal, School Psychologist, Board Certified Behavior Analyst (upon invite), Literacy Differentiation Specialist and Math Specialists, School Social Worker, Special Education Teachers, Language Development Coach, Occupational Therapist, and Speech & Language Pathologist.
 This team meets weekly to regularly review student data for students qualifying for Tier 2 and 3 interventions, as well as for those students already eligible for special education.
 Review of this data guides further decisions and planning for students to close instructional gaps.
 The Problem Solving Team also provides Tier 1 support to teachers through their grade level liaison roles.
-Grade level liaisons and the Problem Solving Team work with teachers to support student learning needs and align specific data collection tools to monitor progress.
+Grade level liaisons and the Problem Solving Teamwork with teachers to support student learning needs and align specific data collection tools to monitor progress.

 Additional Achievement Data